dotnet/dotnet-docker/documentation/supported-platforms.md

 ## Operating Systems

 .NET Core tries to [support a broad set of operating systems and versions](https://github.com/dotnet/core/blob/master/os-lifecycle-policy.md).
 With containers, it’s too expensive and confusing to support the full matrix of options.
-In practice, images are produced for select set of distros.
+In practice, images are produced for a select set of distros.

 ### Linux